NBA Live 2001: Reception

 The PlayStation and PC versions received "generally favorable reviews", while the PlayStation 2 version received "average" reviews, according to video game review aggregator Metacritic.
-Emmett Schkloven of Next Generation said of the PS version, "If you like the franchise, it's a mild improvement.
+Emmett Schkloven of NextGen said of the PS version, "If you like the franchise, it's a mild improvement.
 If you're not crazy about videogame basketball, this will not be the game to convert you."
-Rob Smolka of the same magazine later said of the PS2 version, "It's good looking and plays well, but it isn't quite the leap it should (and arguably could) have been."
+Rob Smolka of the same magazine later said of the PS2 version, "It's good looking and [it] plays well, but it isn't quite the leap it should (and arguably could) have been."
+In Japan, where the same console version was ported and published by Electronic Arts Victor on February 22, 2001, Famitsu gave it a score of 29 out of 40.